nevadaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Seal a Criminal Record in Nevada

 Every local jurisdiction in Nevada adopts a personalized protocol for sealing criminal records.
-These protocols, however, share certain similarities.
+These protocols, however, share certain general similarities.
 First, the interested person must obtain a copy of their Nevada criminal history record from the Department of Public Safety.
 To do this, download and complete the DPS 006 request form.
 Then, attach a government-issued photo I. D., money order, or certified check for $27.00 to the completed form.
 As Nevada’s request for criminal records is fingerprint-based, the individual must also attach a standard fingerprint card FD–258.
 Enclose all items in a self-addressed stamped envelope and mail to:

 Department of Public Safety